MontiCore/EmbeddedMontiArc/Readme.md

 a repository with the monorepo name already exists, it is reused.
 All the subtrees are uploaded to a newly created branch named Migration_Date_Time.
 This ensures that this step does not interfere with the current work on the monorepo.
 The branch can be merged into the main branch later.
 The monorepo is created using `git subtree` and all the repositories are added as subtrees.
-The subtrees are added to a folder named `repos` in the monorepo.
 This ensures the integrity of the repos current state.
 Especially later in the upload step.

 5. Convert the GitLab pipelines to GitHub actions by running